Fnac Darty: Darty

 In 2016, Darty announced it had instead agreed to be purchased by Steinhoff International for £673 million through Steinhoff's Conforama subsidiary.
 Fnac returned with a higher offer, resulting in a bidding war between Fnac and Conforama during April 2016.
 The Fnac offer was declared unconditional on 19 July 2016, thereby allowing the takeover to be completed.

 Fnac Darty

+As of 31 December 2017, Fnac Darty, as the parent company, had 70 subsidiaries (40 in France, 1 in Monaco, and 29 abroad).

 In 2019, Fnac Darty acquired Natures & Decouvertes, an outdoor, nature and well-being goods specialist.

 Operations

 Darty was headquartered in London.
 It had sourcing offices based in Paris and Hong Kong, as well as a wholly owned wholesaler of electrical accessories, Dacem, which supplied all of Darty's European operations.

 Following the takeover by Fnac, Fnac and Darty merged, the Fnac group became Fnac Darty and the Darty headquarters joined the Fnac headquarters in Ivry Sur Seine.